-This document is disseminated under the sponsorship of the U.S. Department of Transportation in the interest of information exchange.
+Joseph L. Hartmann, PhD, P.E.
+Director, Office of Bridges and Structures the U.S. Department of Transportation in the interest of information exchange.
 The U.S. Government assumes no liability for use of the information contained in this document.
 This report does not constitute a standard, specification, or regulation.